michaelshannon-ca/michaelshannon-ca.github.io/README.md

-The personal website of Michael Shannon written using Hakyll hosted using github pages (github.io) and resolveable from: https://www.michaelshannon.ca
+The personal website of Michael Shannon, written using Hakyll, hosted using github pages (github.io) and resolveable from: https://www.michaelshannon.ca